fordatab/leetcode-sync/problems/0020-valid-parentheses/README.md

 # Valid Parentheses

 **Difficulty:** Easy
-**Tags:** stack, string, matching
+**Tags:** stack, string, ascii-arithmetic

 ## Problem

-Given a string containing only bracket characters (parentheses, square brackets, and curly braces), determine whether the brackets are properly balanced and nested.
-Each opening bracket must be closed by a matching closing bracket in the correct order, and every closing bracket must have a corresponding opening bracket of the same type.
+Given a string containing only bracket characters (parentheses, square brackets, and curly braces), determine whether the brackets are properly matched and nested.
+Each opening bracket must have a corresponding closing bracket of the same type, and they must be closed in the correct order.
 The string length can be up to 10,000 characters.

 ## Approach

-The solution uses a stack-based approach to track opening brackets.
-It allocates a character array as a stack with size equal to the input string length, using an integer `top` as the stack pointer (initialized to -1 for an empty stack).
+The solution uses a stack to track opening brackets as they're encountered.
+When iterating through each character:

-The algorithm iterates through each character in the string:
+- If the character is an opening bracket ('(', '[', or '{'), it's pushed onto the stack
-- When encountering an opening bracket ('(', '{', or '['), it pushes the character onto the stack by incrementing `top` and storing the character.
+- If the character is a closing bracket, the code checks if the stack is empty (which would mean no matching opening bracket exists).
+If not empty, it uses ASCII value arithmetic to verify matching: it checks if the top of the stack is 1 or 2 less than the current closing bracket's ASCII value (this works because '(' and ')' differ by 1, '[' and ']' differ by 2, and '{' and '}' differ by 2)
-- When encountering a closing bracket, it first checks if the stack is empty (returning false if so).
-Then it verifies that the top of the stack contains the matching opening bracket.
-If matched, it pops from the stack by decrementing `top`; otherwise, it returns false.
+- If a mismatch is found or the stack is empty when a closing bracket appears, the function returns false

-After processing all characters, the function returns true only if the stack is empty (`top == -1`), ensuring all opening brackets were properly closed.
+- After processing all characters, the function returns true only if the stack is empty, ensuring all opening brackets were matched

 ## Complexity